 4.0 GOVERNANCE OF THE GR PROGRAM AND REVIEW OF COURSES AND CURRICULUM

-Authority for governance of Campus Specific Graduation Requirements belongs to the General Education Governing Committee (GEGC).
+Authority for governance of courses meeting Campus Specific Graduation Requirements belongs to the General Education Governing Committee (GEGC).
 The Academic Senate defines the committee’s composition and charge.
-Governance includes the approval of curriculum, assessment of Student Learning Objectives, and assessment of the GR program.
+Governance includes the approval of courses, assessment of Student Learning Objectives, and assessment of the GR program.
 The GEGC will report to the CEPC for curriculum approvals, and to the Program Assessment and Review Council (PARC) for curriculum and program assessment.

 The authority to review and approve curriculum for inclusion in the Master Course List for Campus-Specific Graduation Requirements belongs to the GEGC, with subsequent review by the Curriculum and Educational Policies Council (CEPC).
 The GR Program as a whole will be assessed by PARC in five-year intervals and will include curriculum-specific reviews conducted as part of regular academic program evaluation.